pegjs/pegjs/README.md

 omitted, then it is assumed to be infinity.
 Hence `expression |..|` is an equivalent of `expression |0..|` and `expression *`. `expression |1..|` is equivalent of `expression +`.

+Optionally, you can specify a delimiter by a rule reference or an arbitrary rule expression.
+The delimiter must appear between elements in the parsed input.
+The result of the delimiter expression itself will be dropped.

 `count`, `min` and `max` must be positive integers.